 Linux Fund Team

-David Mandel – Executive Director since 1999
+David Mandel – Director since 1999

 David Mandel is a long time open source Evangelist/Developer with experience in both the public and the private sector.
 He is Chief Activist of the Portland Linux/Unix Group and has helped organize local open source groups in several states and other nations.
 Mr. Mandel is known for his work in Geographic Information Systems with the U.S. Bureau of Land Management where he was Chief Engineer on a large long term GIS services contract.
 Mr. Mandel was involved in a number of start up companies including one he lead which created a family of specialized Linux distributions called Netules.
 During his career, Mr. Mandel has also done consulting, taught college, and worked as a scientific programmer and system administrator.
 As a former Peace Corps Volunteer, he is interested in international development and has been volunteering time, money, and his open source talents to assist people in Sub-Saharan Africa.